 The EEB welcomes the three REACH restriction proposals that have been presented, namely PFHxA, PFAS in FFF and universal-PFAS.
-While the ban on PFHxA in consumer articles is a very positive step, concerns arise over the decision by the EC to reduce the original scope proposed by Germany, which covered industrial applications and fire-fighting foams, potentially diminishing the overall effectiveness of the restriction, and may set a worrying precedent.
+While the ban on PFHxA in consumer articles is a verv positive step, concerns arise over the decision by the EC to reduce the original scope proposed by Germany, which covered industrial applications and fire-fighting foams, potentially diminishing the overall effectiveness of the restriction, and may set a worrying precedent.
 Similarly, the general restriction of PFAS proposed by five member states is promising, due to its wide scope and time-limited derogations.
-However, excluding pesticide and biocide active substances, which are not covered in other regulations, raises concerns about potential significant gaps.
+However, acid (PFHxS), its salts and PFHxS-related compounds (C/2023/3387), European Commission, May 2023.
+Available at: https://eur-lex.europa.eu/eli/reg_del/2023/1608/oj excluding pesticide and biocide active substances, which are not covered in other regulations, raises concerns about potential significant gaps.